aoswalt/workshop-react/README.md

 State inside of a React component cannot be accessed from outside of it unless the component accepts related props or passes its state to its children.

-Let's make use of the button and by adding a label that reflects the status of the button and sits beside it.
+Let's make use of the button by adding a label that reflects the status of the button and sits beside it.
 We can call this a `LabeledToggle`.

 ```javascript
 class ToggleButton extends React.Component {